platformsh/platformsh-docs/src/overview/pricing/sponsored.md

 The Platform.sh Developer Relations team manages the program and collectively has final say on what projects are eligible for sponsorship.

-Platform.sh will periodically reevaluate sponsored sites to ensure they remain eligible, and may with a month notice terminate the free service at its own will.
-Platform.sh may terminate this policy providing a month notice to allow users to migrate away
+Platform.sh will periodically reevaluate sponsored sites to ensure they remain eligible, and may terminate the free service at its own will.
+Platform.sh will provide a month notice to allow users to migrate in these cases.

 ## Offering